 Modern Bands take on many forms and rely on musical genres that are dynamic and changing.
 As a result, teachers enjoy great flexibility and portability in their music classes.
 Imagine a Marching Band missing a low brass section?
 The pieces of this type of ensemble are a puzzle and without that one piece, the picture cannot be completed.
-2.2 million schoolage children currently attend schools in districts that offer Modern Band classes as a part of their standard in-school music programming.

 The inherent flexibility of Modern Band programming allows the teacher to create everything from a small rock band to a large ensemble.
 This adaptive approach is not solely dependent on one type of model.